Traveling With a Newborn Baby: By Car or Train

 - If you need your baby’s formula heated or refrigerated, talk to the train staff.
 They may be able to assist you.

-- If your baby cries, try holding him and walking down the aisles.
+- If your baby cries, try holding them and walking down the aisles.

 As you get more adapted to traveling with your baby, trips will go more smoothly.
 The most important point to remember is to be prepared by packing the supplies that you will need to take care of your little one.